Industrial Revolution: United States

-Steel is often cited as the first of several new areas for industrial mass-production, which are said to characterise a "Second Industrial Revolution", beginning around 1850, although a method for mass manufacture of steel was not invented until the 1860s, when Henry Bessemer invented a new furnace which could convert molten pig iron into steel in large quantities.
-However, it only became widely available in the 1870s after the process was modified to produce more uniform quality.

-This Second Industrial Revolution gradually grew to include chemicals, mainly the chemical industries, petroleum and, in the 20th century, the automotive industry, and was marked by a transition of technological leadership from Britain, to the US and Germany.
-The increasing availability of economical petroleum products also reduced the importance of coal and widened the potential for industrialisation.

-A new revolution began with electricity and electrification in the electrical industries.
-By the 1890s, industrialisation had created the first giant industrial corporations with burgeoning global interests, as companies like U.S. Steel, General Electric, Standard Oil and Bayer AG joined the railroad and ship companies on the world's stock markets.

 Causes

 Regional GDP per capita changed very little for most of human history before the Industrial Revolution.

 The causes of the Industrial Revolution were complicated and remain debated.
 Geographic factors include Britain's vast mineral resources.
 In addition to metal ores, Britain had the highest quality coal reserves known at the time, as well as abundant water power, highly productive agriculture, numerous seaports and navigable waterways.

 Some historians believe the Industrial Revolution was an outgrowth of social and institutional changes brought by the end of feudalism in Britain after the English Civil War in the 17th century, although feudalism began to break down after the Black Death of the mid 14th century.
 The Enclosure movement and the British Agricultural Revolution made food production more efficient and less labour-intensive, forcing farmers no longer self-sufficient into cottage industry, for example weaving, and in the longer term into the cities and newly developed factories.
-The colonial expansion of the 17th century with the accompanying development of international trade, creation of financial markets and accumulation of capital are cited as factors, as is the scientific revolution of the 17th century.
+The colonial expansion of the 17th century with the accompanying development of international trade, creation of financial markets and accumulation of capital are cited as factors, as is the Scientific Revolution of the 17th century.
 A change to getting married later made people able to accumulate more human capital during their youth, thereby encouraging economic development.